How to Plan a Wedding, Honeymoon or Romantic Getaway to Tongatapu

 Getting Married on Tongatapu

 Many couples dream of an island wedding in the South Pacific.
-Unlike other destinations in the South Pacific though, Tonga does present some hurdles for couples wishing to elope.
+Unlike other destinations in the South Pacific though, Tonga presents some hurdles for couples wishing to elope.
 For instance, couples who are both non-citizens of Tonga must reside in Tonga for at least one month before applying for a marriage license.
-Only then can you apply to a Principal Immigration Officer to get permission to marry in Tonga then you will need to provide a number of legal documents to the Immigration Office along with an approximate TOP$345 fee.
-See more details at How to Organise Your Wedding in Tonga.
+Only then can you apply to a Principal Immigration Officer to get permission to marry in Tonga then you will need to provide several legal documents to the Immigration Office along with a few-hundred-Pa’anga fee – see more details at How to Organise Your Wedding in Tonga.

 But not all is not lost, as there is a legal act in process in the Tongan Government aiming to change some of these conditions for couples wishing to elope in Tonga.
 This article will be updated when appropriate.

 For couples lucky enough to get married on Tongatapu, there are a few stunning venues to celebrate your special day, especially in Nuku’alofa.
 Check out The Honeymoon & Romantic Getaway Guide to Nuku’alofa to learn more about these venues.

 More About Planning a Honeymoon or Romantic Getaway to Tongatapu